Last updated July 14th, 2024.

 Japanese factories are also pioneers in robotics and automation, needless to say.
 Labor efficiency is higher here than in any other country on earth.

 Meanwhile, foreigners are visiting and purchasing property in Japan more than ever.
 The nation was once infamously hard to live in as an expat.
-But they’ve since opened up to foreign residents as Japan’s long-term demographic problems intensify.
+But they’ve since taken steps toward opening up to foreign residents as its long-term demographic problems intensify.

-Japan is now Asia’s second most popular country for buying property as a foreigner, ranking after Thailand.
+Japan is now Asia’s second most popular country to buy property as a foreigner, ranking after Thailand.

-In particular, wealthy Chinese buyers have recently become prominent investors in Tokyo’s real estate market.
+In particular, wealthy Chinese buyers are now prominent investors in Tokyo and Osaka’s real estate markets.

 You can partially thank a tourism boom for rising demand.
 Of course, people are more likely to buy property overseas after visiting as a tourist.